spark-jobserver/spark-jobserver/README.md

 ### Manual steps

 1. Copy `config/local.sh.template` to `<environment>.sh` and edit as appropriate.
 NOTE: be sure to set SPARK_VERSION if you need to compile against a different version.
 2. Copy `config/shiro.ini.template` to `shiro.ini` and edit as appropriate.
-NOTE: only required when `authentication = on`
+NOTE: only required when `access-control.provider = spark.jobserver.auth.ShiroAccessControl`
 3. Copy `config/local.conf.template` to `<environment>.conf` and edit as appropriate.
 4. `bin/server_deploy.sh <environment>` -- this packages the job server along with config files and pushes it to the remotes you have configured in `<environment>.sh`